czeglediptr/100-days-of-code/log.md

 ### Day 78: July 29, 2020

 **Today's Progress**: Learned how OOP is done in lua and refactored the code for pong.

-**Thoughts:**: Learned how OOP is done in lua and refactored the code for pong.
+**Thoughts**: Learned how OOP is done in lua and refactored the code for pong.

 **Link to work:** N/A

 ### Day 79: July 30, 2020

 **Today's Progress**: Finished the code refactoring and I addedd colission to pong, so the ball now collides wit the paddles.

-**Thoughts:**: Finished the code refactoring and I addedd colission to pong, so the ball now collides wit the paddles.
+**Thoughts**: Finished the code refactoring and I addedd colission to pong, so the ball now collides wit the paddles.

 **Link to work:** N/A